 If you have disposable cups/ travel mugs, you can take your coffee slushie with you to work.
 It’s a great way to save money on that frappuccino, that you spend $4 for!

-- 2 cups of cold brew coffee or strongly brewed hot coffee (cooled down in the fridge - see note)
+- 480 mL cold brew coffee or strongly brewed hot coffee 2 cups, cooled down in the fridge (see recipe notes)

-- Blend until the ice has been completely crushed (no big pieces visible and the slushie is uniformly frosty and creamy).
+- Blend until the ice is completely crushed (no big pieces visible and the slushie is uniformly frosty and creamy).
 Add extra milk if needed (I usually don’t need extra milk).

 - Pour into 2 glasses and serve with a spoon and a large straw.
 Enjoy!